 We have had discussions with other groups to find a new space to house Transition Cafe.
 Nowhere is available at present and at this stage we are no longer seeking cafe premises, we are putting our efforts into our other projects.
-We have opened a Community Fridge (the first in Wales!) in the foyer of the cafe building, we are seeking new premises for this once the building is demolished.
+We have opened a Community Fridge (the first in Wales!) in the foyer of the cafe building, the fridge will move to Abergwaun Gateway Club in early 2018.

 What is the future for Transition Bro Gwaun?